xRVYx/FinalFantasy11MacLauncher/README.md

 Community-built launcher to help Final Fantasy XI fans download and prepare the Windows installer parts on macOS.
 Downloads are fetched from the official Square Enix URLs; this tool just streamlines the process.

+> Status: Work in progress.
+The launcher is not fully functional yet.

 ## Features
 - Guided download of all installer parts with resume support
 - Progress bars for current file and overall batch